rsek/dataforged/moves/moves.md

 On a **weak hit**, you arrive, but face a cost or complication.
 Choose one.

   * Suffer costs en route: Make a suffer move (-2), or two suffer moves (-1).
-  * Face a complication at the destination: Envision what you encounter (__Ask the Oracle__ if unsure).
+  * Face a complication at the destination: Envision what you encounter.

-On a **miss**, you are waylaid by a threat along the way, and must __Pay the Price__.
+On a **miss**, you are waylaid by a threat, and must __Pay the Price__.
 If you survive, you may push on safely to your destination.

 ### Make a Discovery

-**When your exploration of a waypoint uncovers something wondrous**, roll on the table below.
+**When your exploration of a waypoint uncovers something wondrous**, roll on the table below or choose one.
 Then, envision the nature of the discovery and how it is revealed.
 When you first experience or engage with the discovery, you and your allies may mark two ticks on your discoveries legacy track.

 Roll   | Result
 -------|---------------------------------------------------------------